 Select the icon besides a view's name to update its sharing settings.

-You can share a view with all makers, or with everyone invited into your project with access to the Features board (contributors).
+You can share a view with all makers, or with everyone invited into your workspace with access to the Features board (contributors).

 You can also share a view with just a select few colleagues, or make it private just to you.